 Activities undertaken on site could potentially have some localised and short-term noise impacts in proximity to the works.
 The road works will, for example, require a range of ancillary plant, vehicles and NRMM for cold milling in preparation for carriageway resurfacing.
-Noise will also be generated by using guillotine breakers (Crack & Seat), paving breakers (jackhammers), chipping hammers, use of rollers, etc. As a result, there is potential for noise and vibration effects.
+Noise will also be generated by using breakers (jackhammers), chipping hammers, use of rollers, etc. As a result, there is potential for noise and vibration effects.

-However, the works are not located within a CNMA or CQA, and the proximity of road space suggests that users of the business premises will have a degree of tolerance to noise and disturbance.
-Works will also be completed over 5-nights on a rolling programme, with the aim being to complete the noisiest works by 23:00.
-Works with the potential to induce worst-case scenario noise and vibration (using guillotine breakers for Crack & Seat, cold milling in preparation for carriageway resurfacing, using breakers (jackhammers), chipping hammers, use of rollers, etc.) will also be intermittent, transient, temporary, and short-lived.
+However, the works are not located within a CNMA or CQA, and the proximity of road space suggests that residents within the local area will have a degree of tolerance to noise and disturbance.
+Works will also be completed over 7-nights on a rolling programme, with the aim being to complete the noisiest works by 23:00.
+Works with the potential to induce worst-case scenario noise and vibration (cold milling in preparation for carriageway resurfacing, using breakers (jackhammers), chipping hammers, use of rollers, etc.) will also be intermittent, transient, temporary, and short-lived.
+In addition, raised roadside embankment and roadside shelterbelt provide a degree of screening for nearby properties within 50 m of the scheme.
 The potential for disturbance will therefore be somewhat diminished.